-Our board and staff have developed our strategic priorities for 2016 with your input from our annual interest survey.
+Our board and staff have developed strategic priorities for 2017 with your input from the annual interest survey.
 Every year, Conservation Minnesota creates this survey to find out what issues are most important to you.
 By taking our brief survey, you can set our work plan for the next year to protect our state’s Great Outdoors.

-From protecting our lakes and rivers, to advocating for clean energy and jobs, to removing harmful toxins from children’s products, we take action on the issues you tell us must be done to preserve our state’s clean water, air, and land.
+From protecting our lakes and rivers, to advocating for clean energy and jobs, to removing harmful toxins from children’s products, we take action on the issues you tell us are most important to protecting the Minnesota you love.

 Here are the issues we are prioritizing this year:

 Clean Water by 2050

 The problems facing Minnesota’s waters are numerous and complex.
 In order to solve them, we must set goals that the public can understand and that can inspire the ingenuity of state and local governments, research universities, and Minnesota’s business community to find solutions for this growing problem.
 The Clean Water by 2050 bill was introduced to develop tangible statewide goals and deadlines that achieve clean drinking water by 2025 and clean lakes and rivers by 2050.

 The Toxic Free Kids Act (TFKA) requires manufacturers to disclose when any of the nine priority toxic chemicals are found in products designed for children under age twelve.
 Conservation Minnesota wants all Minnesotans to have the information necessary to decide how to live safe, healthy lives.